AllieTheDemonHunter/spiraleye-github/spiraleye-test/README.md

 Spiral Eye's GitHub integration test.

-This is a test of the GitHub website creating this README file.
+1. Set your Github username and password in the \Spiraleye\Client.php file.